Kira Holmes

-Kira Holmes is an Australian cricketer who currently plays for Queensland in the Women's National Cricket League (WNCL).
+Kira Jane Holmes (born 8 November 2002) is an Australian cricketer who currently plays for Queensland in the Women's National Cricket League (WNCL).
 She plays as a right-handed batter.

 Domestic cricket

 Holmes plays grade cricket for Valley District Cricket Club.
 Before concentrating on cricket, Holmes was a competitive campdrafter and equestrian competitor.

 In January 2019, Holmes played for Northern Territory Under-18s at the National Underage Championships, being part of the team's north Queensland cohort.
 Holmes was first selected in a squad for Queensland in December 2022, but made her debut for the side in January 2023, against Victoria in the Women's National Cricket League.